mcittkmims/anagram_finder/design.md

 ## Reading input and writing output

-For reading and writing I decided to separate the logic in 2 separate interfaces.
+For reading and writing I decided to separate the logic in 2 separate interfaces:

-### InputReadable Interface
+ - ### InputReadable Interface
-This interface has a method `getWords()` which has to be implemented.
+   This interface has a method `getWords()` which was implemented by:

-The reading class `TextFileReader` implements `InputReadable`, it reads from a file using **streams**, this decision was made so the whole file isn't stored in memory at once, thus preventing memory overload for very large files.
+     - The reading class `TextFileReader` implements `InputReadable`, it reads from a file using **streams**, this decision was made so the whole file isn't stored in memory at once, thus preventing memory overload for very large files.

-### OutputWriteable Interface
+ - ### OutputWriteable Interface
-This interface has a method `writeAnagrams()` which has to be implemented.
+    This interface has a method `writeAnagrams()` which was implemented by:

-The first writing class `ConsoleWriter` just writes the words from a **Map** into the console.
+     - The first writing class `ConsoleWriter` just writes the words from a **Map** into the console.

-The second writing class `TextFileWriter` writes in the output file using the **buffered writing** method, which allows for the data to be written incrementally in a file.
+     - The second writing class `TextFileWriter` writes in the output file using the **buffered writing** method, which allows for the data to be written incrementally in a file.
 I chose this method for better performance in case of very large numbers of words to be written in a file!

 ## Design Principles